mickfuzz/phd4/_posts/thesis_chapters/2023-5-6-Data-Gdps.md

 **GDPs allow participants to share and explore their home funds of knowledge and practices in the emerging learning community.**

-In the previous chapter, the ability for participants to bring home funds of knowledge (as per Lit review) into the new learning community was explored via the use of graphical assets and game narratives.
+In the previous chapter, the ability for participants to bring home funds of knowledge into the emerging learning community was explored via the use of graphical assets and game narratives.
 In the previous example we can see a similar process occur as Te self test his game exposes the dominant game experience of timed jumping.

     Ch: It’s like parcours in Minecraft but times.
 It’s like playing the game Wipeout.
 Have you ever played Wipeout?
     Te: Er not really.